-Applied math is a rigorous math program focusing on the theory and applications of mathematics to other disciplines such as engineering and the sciences.
-Mathematics is applied to solve problems such as underground water pollution, traffic jams, inflation, unemployment and climate change.
+Applied Mathematics is a rigorous math program focusing on the theory and application of mathematics to other disciplines such as engineering and the sciences.
+Mathematics is applied to solve problems such as underground water pollution, traffic jams, inflation, unemployment, and climate change.

-The professors in the math department have doctoral degrees and teach the classes (not graduate students).
-They are engaged in meaningful research currently being studied in the field including stochastic finance, partial differential equations, finite elements, parallel computing, hyperbolic systems and critical point theory.
-Professors are always available for advising students, and often counsel the same groups of students through their entire applied mathematics university experience.
+The professors in the math department have doctoral degrees, and they (not grad students) teach all classes.
+They are engaged in meaningful research currently being studied in the field, including stochastic finance, partial differential equations, finite elements, parallel computing, hyperbolic systems, and critical point theory.
+Professors are always available for advising students, and often counsel the same groups of students through their entire applied mathematics degree.

-The facilities and resources available for students are important for any applied mathematics university, and Florida Tech doesn't disappoint.
-Besides the engineering and science labs available in other departments, there are two computer labs in the math department with sophisticated mathematical and statistical software packages such as MATLAB, Mathematics, SAS, Mathematica R and Sage, as well as a parallel computing lab.
-Students may also seek assistance from the Academic Support Center on campus, which offers free individual tutoring, group tutoring and study sessions.
+The facilities and resources available for students are important for any applied mathematics university, and Florida Tech does not disappoint.
+Besides the engineering and science labs available in other departments, there are two computer labs in the math department with sophisticated mathematical and statistical software packages such as MATLAB, SAS, Mathematica R, and Sage, as well as a parallel computing lab.
+Students may also seek assistance from the Academic Support Center on campus, which offers free individual tutoring, group tutoring, and study sessions.

 Applied mathematics internships are available to Florida Tech students from many different government agencies and industries, including:

 These internships provide opportunities for our students to use the skills they've learned in their coursework to develop solutions for complicated real-life problems they'll encounter in applied mathematics jobs.